-- Junior School hat worn to and from school and during breaks - NCC polo to be worn with green shorts - Sports socks are white only, ribbed sports socks, worn to completely cover the ankle, not rolled or turned down - Sports shoes should be jogger style and provide good ankle and arch support; Velcro shoes are preferred for Prep students; fashion sports shoes that do not provide adequate ankle
+- Junior School hat to be worn to during breaks and PE lessons - NCC polo to be worn with green shorts - Sports socks are white only, ribbed sports socks, worn to completely cover the ankle, not rolled or turned down - Sports shoes should be jogger style and provide good ankle and arch support; Velcro shoes are preferred for Prep students; fashion sports shoes that do not provide adequate ankle and arch support for the College PE program are not to be worn; please note that flat-sole shoes such as 'volleys' and 'skate' shoes do not meet the criteria and will not be accepted for PE and sport activities.

-- and arch support for the College PE program are not to be worn; please note that flat-sole shoes such as 'volleys' and 'skate' shoes do not meet the criteria and will not be accepted for PE and sport activities. - College green micro fibre track pants may be worn on cold days - College jumper, polar fleece or College sports jacket can be worn on cold days - House shirt is the colour of student's house.
+- College green micro fibre track pants may be worn on cold days - College jumper, polar fleece or College sports jacket can be worn on cold days - House shirt is the colour of student's house.
 Benjamin - green, Dan - red, Judah - blue and Levi - gold - Compulsory College backpack which is available from the Uniform Shop